-After world-wide investigations, Dr. Weston A. Price analyzed the varied diets of natives who were resistant to dental caries and other degenerative diseases.
-He found that the intake of calcium and phosphorus varied from 2.1 to 8.2 times the minimum daily requirements suggested by the National Research Council: that of magnesium from 1.3 to 28.5 the M.D.R.
+After world-wide investigations.
+Dr. Weston A. 'Price analyzed the varied diets of natives who were resistant to dental caries and other degenerative diseases.
+He found that the intake of eal-cium and phosphorus varied from 2.1 to 8.2 times the minimum daily requirements suggested by the National Research Council: that of magnesium from 1.3 to 28.5 the M.D.R.
 All primitive diets provided a large increase in water soluble factors over those in modern diets.
 The fat soluble vitamins exceeded those of modern diets by a factor of 10 at least.

 In the words of Dr. Price, "Almost all primitive diets studied, contained at least four times the minimum requirements, whereas, the displacing nutrition of commerce, consisting largely of white flour products, sugar, polished rice, jams, canned goods and vegetable fats have invariably failed to provide even the minimum requirements."
-The concepts and suggestions of Dr. Alfred Aslander, appearing in this issue, although they have produced dramatic results in Sweden, seem too simple to be the universal answer to dental caries.
+The concepts and suggestions of Dr. Alfred Aslander, although they have produced dramatic results in Sweden, seem too simple to be the universal answer to dental caries.
 Nevertheless, they deserve consideration and extensive study.
 It may be that deficiencies inherent in modern diets increase markedly the need for supplements of calcium, phosphorus, magnesium and trace elements, or that the M.D.R. has been set too low.
 We believe his concepts relative to mineral deficiencies in leached soils-long expounded by Dr. Albrecht-to be of fundamental importance.

-The answer must be complex, for too many individuals today show evidence of ahnormal calcium deposits in blood vessels, bursae, joints and along spinal vertebrae.
+The answer must be complex, for too many individuals today show evidence of abnormal calcium deposits in blood vessels, bursae, joints and along spinal vertebrae.
 The question of balance may be vital, including optimum relationships between calcium, phosphorus, magnesium, vitamins, amino acids and trace elements.

-At any rate, the opportunity for control of dental caries is at hand for those who care to use it-without fluoridation of community water supplies.
-The Public Health Service and the officers of the American Dental Association bave an important responsibility to the public.
-Millions of dollars and thousands of manhours are being spent to advance mass fluoridation-which is not the solution.
-If they would only advocate and instigate a continuous educational program, together with practical research, aimed at the nutritional control of caries and pyorrhea, the immediate benefits to mankind would be incalculable.
+At any rate, the opportunity for control of dental caries is at hand for those who care to use it-even without fluoridation of community water supplies.
+If the Public Health Service and the American Dental Association would advocate and instigate a continuous educational program, together with practical research, aimed at the nutritional control of dental decay and pyorrhea, the immediate benefits to mankind would be incalculable.